giovanni-da-rumore/Chess/README.md

 The game is built entirely in Ruby and uses Polymorphism, BFS, and DRy.

-Files of interest:
+Files of interest

-[Game Class]: ./Game.rb
+[Game.rb]: ./Game.rb

 [Board Class]: ./Board.rb